-This page allows the user to configure and display STP port settings.
+This page allows the user to configure and display Spanning Tree Protocol (STP) port settings.

 Item Description Ports Use the drop down to specify the interface ID or the list of interface IDs.
 Path Cost (0=Auto) Path cost is the cost of transmitting a frame on to a LAN through that port.
 It is recommended to assign this value according to the speed of the bridge.
 The slower the media, the higher the cost.
 Entering 0 means the switch will automatically assign a value.
+Priority Specify a priority value for the switch.
+The smaller the priority value, the higher the priority and greater chance of becoming the root.
 Edge Port In the edge mode, the interface would be put into the Forwarding state immediately upon link up.
 If the edge mode is enabled for the interface and there are BPDUs received on the interface, the loop might be occurred in the short time before the STP state change.
 Yes - Enable the function.
 No - Disable the function.
-P2P MAC Yes - It means the STP of link type on this port is full-duplex and directly connect to another switch or host.
-No - It means the STP of link type on this port is "not" full-duplex and "does not" directly connect to another switch or host.
-Migrate Yes - Check it to force the specified port to send one RSTP BPDU (Rapid Spanning Tree Protocol Bridge Protocol Data Unit).
+P2P Option Auto - VigorSwitch determines the STP of link type for this port automatically.
+Yes - It means the STP of link type on this port is full-duplex and directly connect to another switch or host.
+No - It means the STP of link type on this port is "not"